-- Millet improves digestive health being rich in soluble and insoluble fiber.
-It’s insoluble fiber is called a prebiotic.
+- Millet improves digestive health by being rich in soluble and insoluble fiber.
+Its insoluble fiber is called a prebiotic.

-- Millet contains more complex carbohydrates than simple carbohydrates making it a low glycemic index (GI) food which helps persons with diabetes manage their blood sugar levels better.
+- Millet contains more complex carbohydrates than simple carbohydrates making it a low glycemic index (GI) food that helps persons with diabetes manage their blood sugar levels better.

 - Millet is also a good source of antioxidants hence it aids in slowing down the body’s aging process.

 - Millet is completely gluten-free and serves as a healthy food substitute for rice in the diet of persons who are gluten intolerant and prone to celiac disease.

 - The soluble fiber present in Millet aids in the reduction of unhealthy cholesterol in the blood.
 This unhealthy cholesterol affects the heart and regularly eating millet raises good cholesterol levels hence protecting the heart.